Qatar Grand Prix: 2021

 The inaugural edition of the Qatar Grand Prix took place on 21 November, in place of the cancelled Australian Grand Prix.
 The race was won by Lewis Hamilton, with Max Verstappen and Fernando Alonso completing the podium.

-The Grand Prix has received criticism from Amnesty International on the grounds of human rights in Qatar.

-In response to Amnesty International, Formula One said, "For decades Formula One has worked hard be a positive force everywhere it races, including economic, social, and cultural benefits.
+The Grand Prix has received criticism from Amnesty International on the grounds of human rights abuses in Qatar.
+In response to Amnesty International, Formula One said that "For decades Formula One has worked hard [to] be a positive force everywhere it races, including economic, social, and cultural benefits.
 Sports like Formula One are uniquely positioned to cross borders and cultures to bring countries and communities together to share the passion and excitement of incredible competition and achievement.
 We take our responsibilities on rights very seriously and set high ethical standards for counter parties and those in our supply chain, which are enshrined in contracts, and we pay close attention to their adherence."
 The same response was made for the Saudi Arabian Grand Prix, another Grand Prix in the Middle East that also made its debut in 2021, for similar reasons.